WebbYang/hello-world-python/README.md

 You should see the line you expect to print.

 ## Try it for Jupyter Notebook
+Because there's no GUI support in the shell interface, if we call an editor remotely, it's unable to show.
+We need another way to open the editor in our own local machine.
 * For mac:
 `ssh -L 8000:localhost:8888 guest66@140.112.2.71`
 * For windows:
 In addition to ip and port setting in your Putty, find SSH tunnels setting such as:
 ![SSH tunnel setting](tunnels.png)

 As usual, enter your password to login.
-Go to your own folder and type:
 `juptyer notebook --no-browser`
 You'll see the response:
 ![response for jupyter notebook command](tag.png)
 Then go to your local machine browser and type:
 `http://localhost:8000`
 ![Before we enter the notebook](browser.png)
-Paste the highlight tag then we can see what's inside!
+Copy the highlighted token and paste to the required field then we can see what's inside!

-##
+## Let's start today's lesson!
+Go to `python_workshop/day_2` and click `function_demo.ipynb`.